Swinject/Swinject/Documentation/CircularDependencies.md

 # Circular Dependencies

-Circular Dependencies are dependencies of instances that depend on each other.
-To define Circular Dependencies by Swinject, either of the dependencies must be injected through the property.
+_Circular dependencies_ are dependencies of instances that depend on each other.
+To define circular dependencies in Swinject, one or other of the dependencies must be injected through a property.

 ## Initializer/Property Dependencies

-Assume that you have `Parent` and `Child` classes depending on each other. `Parent` depends on `ChildType` through its initializer, and `Child` on `ParentType` through its property.
-The back-reference from `Child` to `ParentType` is a weak property to avoid memory leak.
+Assume that you have `Parent` and `Child` classes depending on each other. `Parent` depends on `ChildType` through its initializer, and `Child` on `ParentType` through a property.
+The back-reference from `Child` to `ParentType` is a weak property to avoid a memory leak.

 ```swift
 protocol ParentType: AnyObject { }